DrAhmetYalcinkaya/IMatlas/README.md

 ## Introduction

-This R package is part of our publication called “The Immunometabolic Atlas”.
+This R package is part of our publication called “The Immunometabolic
+Atlas: a tool for design and interpretation of metabolomics studies in immunology”.
 It is able to construct immune system-related protein-metabolite interaction networks.
-The package features an RShiny application, but also a set of tools for constructing graphs and identifying important biological processes.
+The package features an RShiny application and a set of tools for constructing graphs and identifying biological processes associated with metabolites.

 ## Installation